GodotMisogi/AeroFuse.jl/docs/src/theory.md

 ## Aerodynamics

-The aerodynamic analyses in AeroMDAO mainly utilize potential flow theory and solve problems using a _boundary element method_.
+The aerodynamic analyses in AeroFuse mainly utilize potential flow theory and solve problems using a _boundary element method_.
 This essentially is the following Laplace equation problem with the following Robin (?) boundary conditions:

 ```math
 \nabla^2 \phi = 0, \quad \mathbf V \equiv \nabla \phi \cdot \hat{\mathbf n} = 0, \quad \lim_{\mathbf r \to \infty} \phi(\mathbf r) \to 0